-Some of our tested stands have cradles that rotate on a hinge, like the Lamicall and AmazonBasics.
+Some of the stands we tested, like the Amazon Basics and Lamicall, have cradles that rotate on a hinge.
 This allows for customized angle adjustments to the slightest difference in degree.
-Others, including the Tablift and Stump Stand, involve putting your tablet into established grooves, minimizing the choices to 3-4 angles.
+Others, including the Tablift and Stump Stand, involve placing the tablet into established grooves, minimizing the choices to 3-4 angles.

 All stands were adequate as working stands and viewing stands.
-The AmazonBasics and Compass 2 stands were the best choices for those who want to be able to type directly on their tablet screen.
-While The Lamicall and the KABCON were our top picks for a stand that is elevated, with the addition of a wireless keyboard could make a great workstation.
+The Amazon Basics is the best choice for those who seek the ability to type directly on their tablet screen.
+The KABCON and Lamicall models were our top picks for an elevated stand, and with the addition of a wireless keyboard, either could make a great workstation.

-Every stand we tested was able to hold a tablet in both portrait and landscape mode, but the smaller stands such as the Stump and the MoKo struggled with wobble and instability with an 11-inch tablet in portrait mode, especially when tapping on the top edges of the screen.
+Every stand we tested was able to hold a tablet in both portrait and landscape mode, but smaller stands like the MoKo and the Stump struggled with wobble and instability with an 11-inch tablet in portrait mode, especially when tapping on the top edges of the screen.
 Each tablet tested came with rubber contact points on their bases.
-Although the heavier stands felt more stable, the Lamicall and the AmazonBasics stands were surprisingly stable for their lighter weight.
+Although the heavier stands felt more stable, the Lamicall and the Amazon Basics stands were surprisingly stable for their lighter weight.

 While excelling in adjustability and stability, the Tablift and the SAIJI stands were too bulky and heavy to win any portability points.
-The Compass 2 and AmazonBasics stands both fold into narrow units, and the Compass even comes with a carrying bag no bigger than a pencil case.
-While our top pick, the Lamicall does not fold up, it is light enough to move from place to place if needed, but serves more of the function of a mainstay item on a desk.
+The Amazon Basics stand folds into a narrow unit.
+While the Lamicall does not fold up, it is light enough to move from place to place if needed but serves more of the function of a mainstay item on a desk.

 Other stands are more "function over form," such as the Tablift, KABCON, and MoKo Foldable Desktop, which serve their purposes well without worrying about looks.
 The Tablift especially took us some time to get used to, with its large gooseneck legs and clunky construction.

 A tablet stand is a valuable piece of equipment that will increase the versatility of your tablet.
-Therefore we felt it important to do an extensive review of the best products that could offer the most value to your everyday life.
-We bring a scientific-level of examination to all of our product comparisons and hope that we can streamline your decision-making process along the way to find the tablet stand that is best for you.
+Therefore, we felt it important to do an extensive review of the best products that could offer the most value to your everyday life.
+We bring a scientific level of examination to all of our product comparisons and hope that we can streamline your decision-making process along the way to find the tablet stand that is best for you.

 — Miya Tsudome